digitalscientists/TestRay/README.md

 ### <a id="generate_unique_email"></a>generate_unique_email

-Returns a variable with a unique email using ramson string at the begining method receives "@gmail.com" and then returns "ujrb@gmail.com"
+Returns a variable with a unique email using ramdon string at the begining method receives "@gmail.com" and then returns "ujrb@gmail.com"

     - Type: generate_unique_email